Epoch to Date

 What is epoch time?

 Epoch time (also called Unix time or POSIX time) is the number of seconds that have elapsed since 00:00:00 UTC on January 1, 1970.
 It is the universal standard for representing moments in time in computing.
-Every programming language and operating system supports epoch time natively, making it the most reliable format for storing and exchanging timestamps between systems.
+Every programming language and operating system supports epoch time natively, which is what makes it the most reliable format for storing and exchanging timestamps between systems.

 • 10 digits (e.g. 1700000000) → seconds since the Unix epoch